Vacuum Infusion Molding (VIP)

 VIP and RTM Light are vacuum-assisted, closed-mold resin processes.
 For compression on the B-side surface, VIP uses a flexible sheet or re-usable bag, and RTM Light employs a lightweight counter tool.
 This process yields increased laminate compression, a higher glass-to-resin ratio, and excellent strength-to-weight characteristics.

-With these processes the reinforcements are placed in the mold dry, frequently combined with cores or other special inserts.
+With these processes dry reinforcements are placed in the mold, frequently combined with cores or other inserts.
 Vacuum is then applied to compact the reinforcement and eliminate air.
 Resin is introduced and the vacuum draws it through the reinforcement.

-In contrast, the RTM Light process resin is introduced via a pumping mechanism under 2psi.
+With RTM Light, resin is introduced via a pumping mechanism under 2psi.
 More flexibility in types of resins and fillers is possible, and an intermediate range of fiber contents.
 Benefits are better cosmetic finishes and variation in part thickness, and faster cycle times for lower cost.
 Tools can be aluminum, steel or composite.

 - Best suited for mid-volume production in the range of 200 to 5,000 parts per year*